vial-kb/vial-kb.github.io/docs/gettingStarted/porting-to-via.md

 ---

-## Base your changes off `vial-kb/vial-qmk`
+## Clone the Vial QMK fork

 Vial is currently not included into the main QMK repository.
-As such, you will need to check out Vial's QMK fork and port your keyboard there before getting started with the rest of the guide:
+As such, you will need to check out Vial's QMK fork `vial-kb/vial-qmk` and port your keyboard there before getting started with the rest of this tutorial.

-Clone the latest version of the repository from https://github.com/vial-kb/vial-qmk.
-Then, copy your keyboard definition under `keyboards`.
+- Clone the latest version of the repository from [https://github.com/vial-kb/vial-qmk](https://github.com/vial-kb/vial-qmk).
+- Copy your keyboard definition under `keyboards`.
 Make sure the `default` keymap for your keyboard compiles successfully.

 ## Create a new `via` keymap

-Create a new `via` keymap folder located under a path such as `keyboards/<path-to-your-keyboard>/keymaps/via`.
+- Create a new `via` keymap folder located under a path such as `keyboards/<path-to-your-keyboard>/keymaps/via`.
 This folder should contain the following two files:

-* `rules.mk`
+  - `rules.mk`

     Should contain a single line: `VIA_ENABLE = yes`

-* `keymap.c`
+  - `keymap.c`

     Should contain the default keymap for VIA.
 This file should contain 4 layers defined explicitly, with unused keys set to `KC_TRNS` by default.
 An example implementation for a 60% keyboard is provided below: